-For further information concerning the risks and complications associated with Breast Uplift with Implants, please refer to Risks and Complications of Breast Uplift with Implants.
+For information regarding the risks and complications associated with Breast Uplift with Implants, please refer to Risks and Complications of Breast Uplift with Implants.

-At Consultation, Dr Rezai will discuss these risks with you.
+At Consultation, Mr Rezai will discuss these risks with you.

 How long will the results of your breast uplift with implants last?